 sudo apt install apache2

-Debian 10 base repository contains MariaDB (Replacement of MySQL) as default database server.
+The default Debian 10 repository contains MariaDB (Replacement of MySQL) as default database server.
 If you are okay to go with MariaDB execute commands to install else follow MySQL server installation tutorial.

 sudo apt install mysql-server